aws-amplify/docs/android/getting-started.md

 ## Step 2: Set Up Your Backend

+Follow the following steps to setup your backend.

 1. The CLI prompts you for configuration parameters.

 	In a terminal window, navigate to your project folder (the folder that typically contains your project level `build.gradle`), and add the SDK to your app.